emmanuelmartinezs/World_Weather_Analysis/README.md

 ![name-of-you-image](https://github.com/emmanuelmartinezs/PyBer_Analysis/blob/main/Resources/Images/2.1.PNG?raw=true)

-**2. A DataFrame was created using the `pivot()` function where the index is the "date," the columns are the city "type," and the values are the "fare."**
+**2. A new DataFrame is created based on the minimum and maximum temperature, and empty rows are dropped."**

 > Image with `Jupyter Notebook` & `Python` Code below.